caksoylar/keymap-drawer/CONFIGURATION.md

 #### `zmk_additional_includes`

-A list of paths to add as search paths to the preprocessor.
-This can be useful to add the `zmk-helpers` module to the preprocessor.
+A list of paths to add as search paths to the preprocessor for `#include` directives.
+This can be needed if you use Zephyr modules such as [`zmk-helpers`](https://github.com/urob/zmk-helpers/tree/v2) since they require augmenting the search path.

 _Type:_ `list[str]`